OpenSUN3D

 4th Workshop on Open-World 3D Scene Understanding with Foundation Models

-in conjunction with CVPR June 11 (or June 12), 2025 in Nashville, USA.
+in conjunction with CVPR June 12 (afternoon ), 2025 in Nashville, USA.

 Introduction